Inhaled Corticosteroids Overview and Practice Questions Vector

 51. What are some common side effects of inhaled steroids?

-Oral thrush and dysphonia.
+Oral thrush (candidiasis) and dysphonia (hoarseness).

 52. What is Symbicort?